 (A) The facilities employ more than 250 persons or have gross annual sales or expenditures exceeding $25 million (in second quarter 1980 dollars); or

-(B) The delegation of authority to such representative is approved in advance by the Department or Lane Regional Air Protection Agency.
+(B) The delegation of authority to such representative is approved in advance by DEQ or Lane Regional Air Protection Agency.

 (b) For a partnership or sole proprietorship: a general partner or the proprietor, respectively;

 (c) For a municipality, State, Federal, or other public agency: either a principal executive officer or ranking elected official.
-For the purposes of this division, a principal executive officer of a Federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency(e.g., a Regional Administrator of the EPA); or
+For the purposes of this division, a principal executive officer of a Federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of EPA (e.g., a Regional Administrator of the EPA); or

 (d) For affected sources: